BookmDan/danoh.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi, I'm Quai!
+<p>Hi, my name is Daniel!
 I'm passionate about building products and communicating through code.
 I love to share what I've learned with others, whether that be through tutoring or writing.</p>

 <p>I am a software development engineer (full stack) at Zillow.com on the New Construction team</p>